onosproject/ran-simulator/docs/README.md

 ```

 See [deployment.md](deployment.md) for how to change these for a Kubernetes deployment.

-See [docker-compose.md](docker-compose.md) for how to change these on a Docker Compose deployment.

 ## Browser access
 When deployed with the **sd-ran-gui** application, the simulation can be accessed